ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 ## Schema Evolution

 When writing data, if the schema of the source dataframe is different than the target dataframe then the write will fail because of a schema mismatch.
-By setting the option `overwriteSchema` to `true`, Delta Lake will simply replace the previous schema with the new one and each new columns will have a `NULL` value for all the previous rows ([more details here](https://docs.delta.io/latest/delta-batch.html#automatic-schema-update)).
+By setting the option `overwriteSchema` to `true`, Delta Lake will simply replace the previous schema with the new one and each new column will have a `NULL` value for all the previous rows ([more details here](https://docs.delta.io/latest/delta-batch.html#automatic-schema-update)).

 ## Time Travel and Audit

-Table's history provides all the operations done to a table and each operation has a unique version.
-For audit purpose, it is very useful to know what kind of operation was done while knowing operation metrics like number of rows or files written.
+Table history provides all the operations done to a table and each operation has a unique version.
+For audit purposes, it is very useful to know what kind of operation was done while knowing operation metrics like number of rows or files written.

 You can also query a table with a specific version or timestamp in order to retrieve an older snapshot, [more details here](https://docs.delta.io/latest/delta-batch.html#-deltatimetravel).

 ## Optimize

-Writing data to a table produce parquet files for each write which impact reading speed because of having small data files.
+Writing data to a table produces parquet files for each write which impacts reading speed because of having small data files.
 To avoid this issue, Delta Lake can improve the speed of read queries from a table by coalescing small files into larger ones.
-It is recommended to run the `optimize` command often but not always because of processing power's cost, [please read this page for more details](https://docs.delta.io/latest/optimizations-oss.html#optimizations).
+It is recommended to run the `optimize` command often but not always because of the processing power's cost, [please read this page for more details](https://docs.delta.io/latest/optimizations-oss.html#optimizations).

 ## Vacuum